maxnmcbride/CodeWarsPractice/README.md

 3, 3 --> 9
 Note: for the purposes of this kata you will assume that it is a square if its length and width are equal, otherwise it is a rectangle.

+35. Reversed Strings

+Complete the solution so that it reverses the string passed into it.

+'world'  =>  'dlrow'
+'word'   =>  'drow'

 _________________________________________
 Ruby